Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical

 The Fourier transform of the linearized equation of motion can be written using the circular components $\delta M_\pm = \delta M_x \pm \iu\delta M_y$.
 Within this convention, $\delta M_-/\delta B_- = \chi^{-+}/2$ and

 where $B_\text{an} = 2K/M$.

 \acknowledgments

-We are very grateful to R. B. Muniz and A. T. Costa for fruitful discussions.
+We are very grateful to R. B. Muniz, A. T. Costa and D. M. Edwards for fruitful discussions.
 The authors also gratefully acknowledge the computing time granted through JARA-HPC on the supercomputers JURECA and JUQUEEN at Forschungszentrum J\"ulich, and the computing resources granted by RWTH Aachen University under project jara0175.
 This work is supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC-consolidator grant 681405 -- DYNASORE).